ycs77/inertia-laravel-ssr-head/README.md

 </head>
 ```

-The head tags just render with server-side on first visit page, client only update &lt;title&gt;, no update other meta tags.
+The head tags just render with server-side on first visit page, client only update `<title>`, no update other meta tags.

 The title will injection to `$page`, you can get the page title with using prop `title` or `$page.props.title` in client Vue 2/3: